top of page

 f.
 Multiphase Design

-This approach involves conducting a series of interconnected qualitative and quantitative studies over an extended period to address the larger scope of the research objective comprehensively.
-By integrating both qualitative and quantitative data collection and analysis methods, this design allows for a more comprehensive and in-depth exploration of the research area.
+This approach involves conducting a series of interconnected qualitative and quantitative studies over an extended period to comprehensively address the broader scope of the research objective.
+By integrating both qualitative and quantitative data collection and analysis methods, this design enables a more comprehensive, in-depth exploration of the research area.
 Due to multiple research techniques, this approach provides a more complete understanding and insight into the subject matter.

-This approach is well-suited for long-term projects that consist of multiple phases, where each phase builds upon the findings of the previous one.
+This approach is well-suited for long-term projects that consist of multiple phases, in which each phase builds on the findings of the previous one.
 This design is particularly advantageous for comprehensive research programs with a diverse range of interconnected research objectives and research questions, as it allows researchers to conduct in-depth explorations into the subject matter and gain valuable insights (Tashakkori & Teddlie, 2010).

 D. Applications Solutions